-When the average person thinks of college, a few things instantly come to mind: massive student debt, late night cram sessions, endless term papers and of course wild parties with tubs full of jungle juice.
-That was not the case for 18 year old psychology major, Fatema Lukmanjee.
+When the average person thinks of college, a few things instantly come to mind: a 529 college savings plan, massive student debt, late night cram sessions, endless term papers and of course wild parties with tubs full of jungle juice.
+That was not the case for 18 year old psychology major, Joanne.

 Fast forward to today.
-Fatema is a 23 old entrepreneur with multiple online businesses that have grossed over seven-figures in revenue.
+Joanne is a 23 old entrepreneur with multiple online businesses that have grossed over seven-figures in revenue.
 Looks like that decision to dropout, paid off.